-Cyclobenzaprine is a prescription drug that relieves muscle pains.
-It is a short-term treatment course for various types of muscle injuries such as sprains.
-It is prescribed along with other healing measures such as physical therapies and adequate rest.
+Cyclobenzaprine is a prescription-based skeletal muscle relaxant that helps alleviate muscle pain.
+It is a short-term treatment course for various muscle injuries such as sprains.
+It is prescribed with other healing measures such as physical therapies and adequate rest.
 Cyclobenzaprine relaxes muscles by working on the central nervous system (CNS).
 It is available in the form of tablets and extended-release capsules.

 Flexeril is one of the brand names of cyclobenzaprine.
-Other brand names are Amrix, Fexmid and FusePaq Tabradol .
+Some other brand names are Amrix, Fexmid, and Comfort Pac-Cyclobenzaprine (1).

 There is not enough research on the effects of cyclobenzaprine on human lactation.
 But the composition of cyclobenzaprine is similar to tricyclic antidepressants such as imipramine or amitriptyline, which are known to interact with breast milk.

-Muscle injuries are common, and you may suffer from sprains or strains while you are breastfeeding your child.
-If you are a nursing mother, it may help you to know about the potential side effects of a drug like cyclobenzaprine.
+Muscle injuries are common in the postpartum period.
+They can occur for several reasons, such as sprains or strains, that may occur due to repetitive movements and prolonged baby holding for nursing.
+If you are a nursing mother, it may help you to know about the potential side effects of a drug like cyclobenzaprine (3).

 Here are some side effects of cyclobenzaprine.